 - The best classical music inspired by Shakespeare

-Wagner: Tristan und Isolde: Prelude und Liebestod
+5. Wagner (again): Tristan und Isolde: Prelude und Liebestod

 If you and your beloved are planning a really, really long Valentine’s Day dinner – around four hours or so – then playing the whole of Wagner’s Tristan und Isolde should have the music pretty much covered.
 Alternatively, there’s the Prelude und Liebestod, which distils the sumptuousness of Wagner’s 1865 opera into around 20 minutes or so.
-Opening with the famous ‘Tristan chord’, this is a wonderful wallow in the rich orchestral sound that depicts the infatuation of the two title characters, incurred by drinking a love potion.
-Perfect with a glass or several of heady red.
-A sumptuous piece of romantic music to pop on in the background of any Valentine's dinner.

 - Six of the best... productions of Wagner's Tristan und Isolde

-Rachmaninov: Piano Concerto No. 2
+6. Sergey Rachmaninov: Piano Concerto No. 2

-Thanks in part to Brief Encounter, Rachmaninov’s Second Piano Concerto will forever inevitably be associated with romance – the work can be heard through much of David Lean’s 1945 film, as Laura Jesson (Celia Howard) and Alec Harvey (Trevor Howard) meet by chance at Carnforth Station and begin a friendship that forever teeters on the brink of full-blown romance.
+Thanks in part to the film Brief Encounter, Rachmaninov’s Second Piano Concerto will forever inevitably be associated with romance – the work can be heard through much of David Lean’s 1945 film, as Laura Jesson (Celia Howard) and Alec Harvey (Trevor Howard) meet by chance at Carnforth Station and begin a friendship that forever teeters on the brink of full-blown romance.

 OK, so he’s pompous and she’s drippy, but we still find ourselves urging them to get together.
 In particular, it’s the work’s dreamy central Adagio sostenuto that really pulls at the heart strings, both on screen and in the concert hall.

-Scriabin: Poem of Ecstasy
+7. Alexander Scriabin: Poem of Ecstasy

-Franck: Piano Quintet
+8. César Franck: Piano Quintet

-Fauré: ‘L’hiver a cessé’ from La Bonne Chanson
+9. Gabriel Fauré: ‘L’hiver a cessé’ from La Bonne Chanson

-Mahler: Adagietto from Symphony No. 5
+10. Gustav Mahler: Adagietto from Symphony No. 5

 The conductor Willem Mengelberg, a close friend, annotated in his score of the Fifth Symphony: ‘This Adagietto was a declaration of love to Alma!
 In place of a letter, he sent her this in manuscript form, not adding a further word.’

-Brahms: Intermezzo Op.
+11. Johannes Brahms: Intermezzo Op.
 118 No. 2

-The whole Brahms/Clara Schumann did-he-didn’t-he thing will probably never definitely be answered, but there’s no question there was a lot of love and respect between them.
+The whole Brahms / Clara Schumann did-he-didn’t-he thing will probably never definitely be answered, but there’s no question there was a lot of love and respect between them.
 Brahms’s Six Pieces Op.
 118 were dedicated to Clara and this Intermezzo in A is one of the most beautiful pieces in the set.

 ‘My Beloved Clara, I wish I could write to you as tenderly as I love you and tell you all the good things that I wish you.
 You are so infinitely dear to me, dearer than I can say.
 I should like to spend the whole day calling you endearing names and paying you compliments without ever being satisfied.’

-Janáček: String Quartet No. 2, ‘Intimate Letters’
+12. Leoš Janáček: String Quartet No. 2, ‘Intimate Letters’

 Janáček’s Second String Quartet was written towards the end of his life, and in it he reflects on his long friendship with Kamila Stösslová, married and 38 years younger than him.
 They exchanged over 700 letters during their friendship, and it is these which give the work its title.